 - Any Chancellor with a campus situation which he feels would warrant exception to the provisions of this resolution, may submit a plan to the Board for its consideration;

 - Any Chancellor may grant exceptions to this policy to individuals with special situations, such as significant personal hardship.

-At UW-Stevens Point, freshmen and sophomores are defined as individuals having graduated from high school two or fewer years ago; in other words, students who, if they had taken 15 credit hours/semester since high school graduation would still be under the 60 credit hours for junior standing.
+At UW-Stevens Point, first-year and sophomore students are defined as individuals having graduated from high school two or fewer years ago; in other words, students who, if they had taken 15 credit hours/semester since high school graduation would have attained the 60 credit hours for junior standing.

 Exceptions are granted on a routine basis for: